spudlyo/public/git.md

 # Introduction

-We're going to learn a little something about the git data model by crafting the `.git` directory and a blob object by hand.
+We're going to learn a little something about the git data model by crafting the `.git` directory and blob objects by hand.
 It'll be fun!

 # Where are we, and is git happy?